 ““But love your enemies, and do good, and lend, expecting nothing in return; and your reward will be great, and you will be sons of the Most High; for He Himself is kind to ungrateful and evil men.”
 (Luke 6:35 NASB)

 We shouldn’t get hung up on an exact phrase (i.e. sons of God) when what the text is trying to communicate is relationship or status.
 Other equivalent terms, as shown above, communicate this also.
-It is quite clear from the above passages that the phrase includes humans and is carried right into his New Testament.
-Followers of Jesus are now privileged with this status.
+The above passages make quite clear that the phrase includes humans and continues right into the New Testament.
+Jesus now grants His followers this status.
 What is this status?
-To be a son of God is to have membership in a class or group of beings, whether human or angels, who have pledged loyalty to God, have been accepted by Him, and have been assigned a role or responsibility to fulfill.
+To be a son of God is to have membership in a class or group of beings, whether human or angels, who have pledged loyalty to God, whom God has accepted, and to whom God has assigned a role or responsibility to fulfill.

-As the Bible uses the phrase, a son of God may be either a spiritual being or a human; the context the phrase is found in will allow us to make the determination of who is being discussed.
+As the Bible uses the phrase, a son of God may be either a spiritual being or a human; the context in which we find the phrase will allow us to determine whom the text discusses.
 This Hebrew phrase is not a technical expression which only refers to divine beings.

-A contrast between humans and the sons of God?
+A contrast between humans and angelic sons of God?

-It is also argued that Gen 6:1-4 creates a contrast between two classes of beings.
-Proponents of the divine/human marriage interpretation say humans (the “daughters of men” in verse 1) are being contrasted with a group that is not human (the sons of God in verse 2).
-It is true that a contrast is being expressed, but nothing in this text forces us to a conclusion that there are any beings other than human beings under discussion.
-How can we know for sure who or what is being discussed?
-We can know by observing the context in which Gen 6:1-4 is found.
-Many people assume that Gen 6:1-4 is the introduction to the flood story.
+People also argue that Genesis 6:1-4 creates a contrast between two classes of beings.4 5 Proponents of the divine/human marriage interpretation say humans (the “daughters of men” in v.
+1) are contrasted with a group that is not human (the sons of God in v.
+2).
+It is true that the author expresses a contrast, but nothing in this text forces us to conclude that any beings other than human beings are under discussion.
+How can we know for sure who or what the Bible is discussing?
+We can know by observing the surrounding context of Genesis 6:1–4.
+Many people assume that Genesis 6:1-4 is the introduction to the flood story.
 However, the context reveals this is not the case and these verses instead comprise an epilogue of chapters 4 & 5.

 The two prior chapters document two separate lines of people.
 Chapter 4 documents the descendants of Cain and chapter 5 documents Seth’s line.
-A contrast is being established between these two branches of Adam and Eve’s family.
+The Bible establishes a contrast between these two branches of Adam and Eve’s family.
 Seth’s branch describes the line God chose which would ultimately produce the “seed of the woman” (Gen 3:15) who would defeat the serpent and the serpent’s offspring.
 The genealogies pause to give us a glimpse of the characters of the seventh descendants of Adam from both lines: Lamech (Gen 4:19-24) and Enoch (Gen 5:21-24).
 The author of Genesis is highlighting these two men as representatives of their respective branches of the family.
 By comparing the character traits of these two representatives, the text is subtly suggesting that Seth’s line was the more godly of the two.

 Other examples can be given but the point is clear: when groups are contrasted, one group is often a subset of a larger group.
 The sons of God in Genesis 6 were followers of God who were contrasted with the remainder of Adam’s offspring who were not followers of God.